cdevroe/unmark/readme.md

 Unmark
 =======

-An open source, bookmarking service created by [Colin Devroe](http://colin.getbarley.com/) and [ rebuilt by Plain](http://plainmade.com/blog/7020/).
+An open source, bookmarking service created by [Colin Devroe](http://colin.getbarley.com/) and [ rebuilt by Plain](http://plainmade.com/blog/7825/say-hello-to-unmark).

-While this is open for anyone to use, we also have a [hosted version](https://unmark.it) that you can sign to for free as well.
+- [Unmark.it](https://unmark.it) - A hosted version of Unmark.
+[Sign up for free](https://unmark.it)
+- [Unmark Wiki](https://github.com/plainmade/unmark/wiki) - Everything you wanted to know about Unmark.

 Installation